MarcelMWS/autostake-poc/README.md

 This is a showcase project and it setups a local testnet in docker on your machine.

-The withdrawing code isn't released here, but you can use my "gaiad" binary to play with and test it :)
+The withdrawing code isn't released here, but you can use my "gaiad" binary in `bin/` folder to play with and test it :)

 ### Start